apostrophecms/apostrophe-review-and-deploy/README.md

 ### Deploying media

 Media is included in the deployment process.
-New attachments and new crops of existing attachments are "pushed out" as part of that process.
-Due to the nature of Apostrophe's attachment system, there is no need to remove content no longer in use, or to roll anything back if media is removed from use.
-This is because attachments are immutable and are named with unguessable identifiers.

-An issue does come into play if the list of available image sizes has been changed between deployments.
-To address this, an MD5 hash of the `sizes` configuration in use is stored with each attachment.
+New attachments are "pushed out" as part of the sync process.
+Attachment status/permissions changes (e.g. the document they are a part of is now in the trash) are also pushed.
+And if the list of available image sizes has been changed between deployments, an MD5 hash of the `sizes` configuration in use is used to detect this situation.
 If it does not match after deployment for an image attachment, the attachment's scaled versions are regenerated.